 label precaution means a statement, on a registered veterinary chemical product’s approved label, usually under the heading “precautions”, that includes the words “do not”, “should not”, “must not” or “only”.

-(2) A person, other than a veterinary surgeon, may use a registered veterinary chemical product on a trade species animal other than in a way stated in the instructions on the approved label for containers for the product if the person uses the product in the way stated in a written statement given under regulation 10(2) by the veterinary surgeon who prescribed, supplied or recommended the product.
+(2) A person, other than a veterinarian, may use a registered veterinary chemical product on a trade species animal other than in a way stated in the instructions on the approved label for containers for the product if the person uses the product in the way stated in a written statement given under regulation 10(2) by the veterinarian who prescribed, supplied or recommended the product.

-(3) A person, other than a veterinary surgeon, may use a registered veterinary chemical product intended for use on a major trade species animal on another major trade species animal if the person uses the product in the way stated in a written statement given under regulation 10(2) by the veterinary surgeon who prescribed, supplied or recommended the product.
+(3) A person, other than a veterinarian, may use a registered veterinary chemical product intended for use on a major trade species animal on another major trade species animal if the person uses the product in the way stated in a written statement given under regulation 10(2) by the veterinarian who prescribed, supplied or recommended the product.

-(4) Subject to subregulation (5), a person, other than a veterinary surgeon, may use a registered veterinary chemical product other than in a way stated in the instructions on the approved label for containers for the product, if —
+(4) Subject to subregulation (5), a person, other than a veterinarian, may use a registered veterinary chemical product other than in a way stated in the instructions on the approved label for containers for the product, if —

 (a) instructions for use on a major trade species animal are mentioned on the label; and